 In addition to growing your following strategically with great content, the content also builds “thought leadership”.
 Pretty much just proving to your audience that you keep current with specific happenings in your industry, it drives back to your goal of MAKING MONEY.

 Assuming “Young People” Can Manage Your Social Media Accounts

-Social media and digital marketers in general hear this all the time, “I’m going to hire my nephew because he’s active on X, Y, Z channels and knows how to use social media, he is an expert”.
+Social media and digital marketers, in general, hear this all the time, “I’m going to hire my nephew because he’s active on X, Y, Z channels and knows how to use social media, he is an expert”.
 This goes back to the important differences between personal and business use.
 Sure, your nephew is young and hip and knows how to use Instagram, Facebook and Snapchat (he’s probably sending n00ds, let’s be real), but does he know how to curate and create content that aligns with your business strategy?

 Ask yourself: Do I want this “young person” to handle my business’ online presence?
 Am I willing to trust them to be the mouthpiece of my business to potential customers and clients?
 What experience does he have doing social media professionally?

 Hiring a young person to manage your social media merely because they are young is like electing Trump to run a country just because he is orange.
-Neither of them make sense.
+Neither of them makes sense.
 There’s this assumption that all young people use every social media platform but according to this study, less than 20% of “millennials” are using Twitter frequently.
 How can they be “experts” if they aren’t even using it?